 (c) up to a maximum of two (2) Members from the Business/Industry category;

-(d) up to a maximum of three (3) Members from the Municipal Order of Government category;
+(d) up to a maximum of Five (5) Members from Government Bodies (Municipal, Provincial or Federal) category;

-(e) up to a maximum of two (2) Members from the Provincial or Federal Order of Government ;
+(e) up to a maximum of two (2) Members from the First Nation or Metis category;

-(f) up to a maximum of two (2) Members from the Aboriginal Order of Government category;

-(g) up to a maximum of three (3) Members from the Individual category;
+(f) up to a maximum of three (3) Members from the Individual category;

-(h) up to a maximum of two (2) Members from Academia category
+(g) up to a maximum of two (2) Members from Academia category;

-(i) up to a maximum of two (2) Members from Health and Wellness category
+(h) up to a maximum of two (2) Members from Health and Wellness category.

-The Past Chairperson, shall be an ex-officio Member
+The Past Chairperson, shall be an ex-officio member.

-The General Manager shall be an ex-officio member.
+The Executive Director shall be an ex-officio member.

 Directors for each category will be knowledgeable of their category, but are not expected to fully represent the diverse interests of that category.